anupamsingh22/My-project/README.md

 As a restaurant I have a registered contact phone number.
 When an order is placed online the system calls me with an interaction like this:

-* "Hi, this is DinnerDash calling with an online order.
+* "Hi, this is Zwiggy calling with an online order.
 Press 1 to accept, 3 to reject".
 They press "1"
 * "The customer name is John Schmoe."
 * "The customer will pickup the order at 5:45PM"
 * "The order includes: shrimp wontons, chicken pad thai large, and green tea ice cream small.
 There are a total of 3 items."